 “Maybe” for Everyone

 This isn’t just for the young and reckless.
-If you’re a stressed-out parent, “maybe” might mean skipping the chore chart for a spontaneous ice cream run with your kids, their sticky faces beaming like they’ve won the lottery.
-If you’re in your 60s, “maybe” could be joining that book club you’ve been dodging, only to find a new bestie who loves sci-fi as much as you do.
-If you’re grinding in a corporate job, “maybe” might mean sneaking off to a rooftop coffee break, where a stranger’s smile sparks a new idea.
-If you’re navigating a bustling city like Mumbai, “maybe” could be hopping on a random rickshaw and finding a hidden chai stall.
+If you’re a stressed-out parent, “maybe” isn’t just a word; it’s a sacred decree to skip the chore chart for a spontaneous ice cream run.
+Watch those sticky faces beam like they’ve won the lottery, and just try not to think about the sugar crash later.
+For the sixty-something set, “maybe” could mean finally joining that book club, only to unearth a new bestie who shares your passion for sci-fi and questionable fashion choices from the 80s.
+Grinding in a corporate job?
+“Maybe” might just be your secret handshake for a clandestine rooftop coffee break, where a stranger’s smile sparks an idea so revolutionary, it’ll probably get stolen by next Tuesday.
+And for those braving Mumbai, “maybe” means hopping on a random rickshaw and discovering a hidden chai stall with tea so good, it cures all existential dread.
 Whoever you are, “maybe” works.

 Embracing the Unknown